Want some dot art ideas? Whether you’ve read The Dot, are studying pointillism, or just want to make some fun art, here are our favorite ideas to try.

 - Drawing (with markers, crayons, Do-a-Dot markers)

-- Painting (with Q-tips or brushes, big or small)
+- Painting (with Q-tips, cotton balls, or brushes, big or small)

-- Printing (with bubble wrap, legos, muffin tins, or monoprinting with a cake pan)
+- Printing (with bubble wrap, Legos, or muffin tins)

 - Collage (with stickers, paper, pasta shapes, beans)